25 Simple Ways To Adopt A French Lifestyle From Anywhere

 You don’t need a culinary degree to cook like the French.
 Start with rustic, comforting recipes like soupe au pistou, a peach galette, or even herbed mushrooms.
 The beauty is in the simplicity and the ingredients themselves.

 French cooking isn’t about perfection — it’s about rhythm, seasonality, and love.
+If you are ready to get started, you can see my French cookbook recommendations on my Resources page.

 Copper pots hanging on a wall next to a cookbook in a kitchen